-You see, new evidence on depression tell us that depression is NOT caused by the lack of happy chemicals (serotonin, dopamine, nor-epinephrine etc) like we have previously believed.
+You see, new evidence on depression tell us that depression is NOT caused by the lack of happy chemicals (like serotonin, dopamine, nor-epinephrine etc) like we have previously believed.

 What's the implications of this for avoiding relapse?

 I explain it all in this video.